-- How would you convince a client who doesn’t like your design?
+How would you respond to a client who doesn’t like your design?

 As mentioned earlier, soft skills are essential for UX designers.
 This includes good communication and people management skills.
-You need to have an understanding of how to make a client understand your designs.
+You need to have an understanding of how to help a client understand the goal behind your designs.
 Be sure to say you will collect feedback and scrutinize it with the team to understand what went wrong.